-In valuing deferred revenue on the Fluent balance sheet as of the acquisition date, the Company applied EITF No. 01-3 and acquired deferred revenue of \$31.5 million was recorded on the opening balance sheet.
-This amount was \$20.1 million lower than the historical carrying value.
-Although this purchase accounting requirement had no impact on the Company's business or cash flow, the Company's reported software license revenue under accounting principles generally accepted in the United States, primarily for the first 12 months post-acquisition, was less than would have been reported by Fluent absent the acquisition by \$1.8 million for the year ended December 31, 2007 and \$18.4 million for the period of May 1, 2006 through December 31, 2006.
-There was no significant impact on reported revenue for the year ending December 31, 2008 from the Fluent acquisition as it relates to this purchase accounting requirement.
+In valuing deferred revenue on the Ansoft balance sheet as of the acquisition date, the Company applied the fair value provisions applicable to the accounting for business combinations.
+Although this purchase accounting requirement had no impact on the Company's business or cash flow, the Company's reported revenue under accounting principles generally accepted in the United States, primarily for the first 12 months post-acquisition, was less than the sum of what would otherwise have been reported by Ansoft and ANSYS absent the acquisition.